mattkirke/vue-appliction/README.md

 - Vue 3
 - Vuetify

+## Task List
+- Users can add new tasks
+- Users can mark tasks as complete
+- Users can delete tasks

 ## Running the application
 - Perform npm i to install all required dependencies
 - npm run serve to launch on local host